Responsibilities of Prospective In-State DBE Firms

 Submit Complete Packet

 Applying online is the most expeditious manner to submit your application.
 Also, it ensures that all your documentation remains accessible to you in one place.
-Should you decide to pursue interstate certification, you will most likely be required to submit these same documents.
 We know the DBE application process is thorough.
 We cannot accept partial or incomplete submissions.
 We strongly suggest applicants review the application instructions and check list.
 In the event, you are unable to provide a document on the checklist, you must submit a letter of explanation (signed and dated, preferably on company letterhead) instead.
 For example, if your business was opened three months ago and you do not have business taxes, submit a letter of explanation instead.
 The DBE Specialist assigned to review your firm may request other documentation as the process moves forward.

 Onsite Visit

 Once the complete application with the required supporting documentation has been received, assigned, and reviewed, we will reach out to schedule an onsite visit.
 Generally, onsite visits begin at 10 am and we ask that you allow up to four (4) hours.
+Per federal regulations, we are required to record the onsite visit.
 The DBE Specialist will ask you questions regarding the management, ownership, and control of the applicant firm.
 We will also request supporting documentation during the interview.
 Please have your business records on hand at the time of the visit.
 If your firm is actively working on a jobsite or otherwise conducting business, we may request to tour the facility and/or jobsite.

 Follow-up